hoophq/docs/docs/installing-hoop-agent/heroku.md

 > There's a limitation of 255 characteres, make sure to not exceed it.

-This will publish multiple connections for the same application but with multiple profiles of access.
+This will publish multiple connections to the dashboard.

 :::info tip
 It's possible to derive the connection from an environment variable by using the prefix `env.`.
 Example: `HOOP_CONNECTION=env.APP_NAME`